alttch/bma-info/roboplc/flashing.rst

 .. contents::

-If :ref:`roboplc_manager` is installed, it is possible to flash the program remotely via either its web interface or using *robo* CI program.
+If :ref:`roboplc_manager` is installed, it is possible to flash the program remotely via either its web interface or using *robo* CLI program.
 Note that the program can be flashed only when the host is in *CONFIG* mode.

 .. note::

-   RoboPLC manager is not a mandatory component.
+   RoboPLC Manager is not a mandatory component.
 The program can be uploaded/run using any custom method.

 Installing RoboPLC CLI